VictorLavalle/Space-Invaders/README.md

 # Space-Invaders
-Landing page for a web games recreating "Space Invaders".
+Landing page for a web game recreating "Space Invaders" and also the minigame included.